You Get the VPN Service You Pay For

 At ExpressVPN, service excellence is paramount.
 We’ve made a commitment: No marketing gimmicks and no skimping on the quality of service.
 Ever.

 A discounted rate means a discounted service.
 ExpressVPN will continue to invest in your privacy and security with a host of initiatives that lesser providers simply cannot compete with.
-Log-free browsing, self-run DNS on every server, best-in-class app and certificate encryption, and live chat support, just to name a few.
+Private browsing, self-run DNS on every server, best-in-class app and certificate encryption, and live chat support, just to name a few.

 A lifetime subscription means a lack of sustained revenue; it’s an unarguable fact.
 Providers running this model must cut somewhere — expect inferior security features and unprofessional (or non-existent) customer service.